Pleias/pleias_ScholasticAI/readme.md

    - This will expose an API at `http://127.0.0.1:8080`.

 > Note: our implementation relies on [llamafiles](https://github.com/Mozilla-Ocho/llamafile) and Pleias's models.
 You can find the full list of available PLeias models [here](https://huggingface.co/collections/PleIAs/common-models-674cd0667951ab7c4ef84cc4).
-Alternatively, you can use any llamafile or model in the .gguf format with the code abose
+Alternatively, you can use any llamafile or model in the .gguf format with the code above

 ### Step 3: Install Dependencies
 ```bash